 Planar 1 vs Planar 2 vs Planar 3: What’s Best?

 I think one of the most challenging aspects of buying a turntable that’s part of a larger line of turntables is determining which one in the line is the best to get, and why.

-And so, in this section, I’m going to try and help you determine exactly that.
+And so, in this section of my Rega Planar 2 review, I’m going to try and help you determine exactly that.

 Let’s first start off with the basics—price.

 The Rega Planar 1 can be found for roughly $475.